Alaneel/SC4023_HDB_Resale/README.md

-# Enhanced HDB Resale Price Analysis System
+# Enhanced HDB Resale Price Analysis System with Unified Benchmarking

 ## Background

 This project implements an optimized column-oriented data management system for analyzing Housing and Development Board (HDB) resale flat transactions in Singapore from 2014 to 2023.
 The system processes historical transaction records to compute various statistics including minimum price, average price, standard deviation of price, and minimum price per square meter for flats meeting specific criteria.

 The analysis is performed based on individual matriculation numbers, where different digits in the matriculation number determine the parameters for data analysis:
-- Last digit: Determines the year (2010 + last digit)
+- Last digit: Determines the year (2010 + last digit or 2020 + last digit for digits 0-3)
 - Second last digit: Determines the starting month (0 represents October)
 - Third last digit: Determines the target town according to a predefined mapping